swaldman/sbt-ethereum/src/main/paradox/tutorials/using-a-smart-contract-i.md

 From now on, you can use `ethContractAbiImport` to import ABIs from _Etherscan_ without further ceremony.

 ### Accessing read-only methods of an _Ethereum_ smart contract

+The _methods_ of an _Ethereum_ smart contract are the paths through which you interact with it.
+In _sbt-ethereum_, you use `ethTransactionView` to access methods that just "look up" information from or about a smart contract witout changing anything, and `ethTransactionInvoke` to make changes.

 Let's learn our fortune.
 Let's begin by trying the command `ethTransactionView`, which allows us to access some, but not all, of the methods of an _Ethereum_ smart contract, and let's us see the result.
 We'll tab-complete through the process of calling the command.